About Wedding Traditions & Meanings

 It's a great cake.
 A bride-cake.
 Mine!”

-It was in Victorian times that wedding cake as we know it today started to be popular.
+In Victorian times, the wedding cake as we know it today became popular.
 It was at this time that the first white wedding cakes covered in white icing appeared.
 By this time, white had become the color that represented purity.
-However, they weren't called wedding cakes yet.
+However, they weren't called wedding cakes.
 Instead, they were known as the "bride's cake" with the bride elevated as the focal figure at the wedding.
-Charles Dickens' used this term in Great Expectations which was written in 1861 when describing Miss Havisham's wedding cake.
+Charles Dickens' used this term in Great Expectations, which was written in 1861, when describing Miss Havisham's wedding cake.

 * * *